-Surplus interest, calculated according to section 39(2) of the Administration of Justice Act 1982, is payable to the Consolidated Fund of Northern Ireland.
-A deficit is receivable from the Consolidated Fund of Northern Ireland.
-Payments of any surplus or deficit are made the following year.
+Surplus interest, calculated according to section 39(2) of the Administration of Justice Act 1982, is payable to the Northern Ireland Consolidated Fund.
+A deficit is receivable from the Northern Ireland Consolidated Fund.
+Payments of any surplus or deficit are made the following year: